tanner49/chatterpulse-ai-web/_services/The_Bachelor_Finale_Zach_Shallcross_Chooses_Kaity_Biggar.md

 ---
-date: April 01, 2023
+date: April 03, 2023
-image: 0b1e8e8b-7bca-4205-8c60-82d9e6dd4597.png
+image: cc670d46-cac9-4c88-9637-3f2c93734273.png
-subtitle: Fans and contestants react to the dramatic finale
+subtitle: Fans and Contestants React to the Season 27 Finale
 title: 'The Bachelor Finale: Zach Shallcross Chooses Kaity Biggar'
-trending_metric: .nan
+trending_metric: 3.407738095238095
-weight: 3
+weight: 0.2934497816593887
 ---
 # The Bachelor Finale: Zach Shallcross Chooses Kaity Biggar
-### Fans and contestants react to the dramatic finale
+### Fans and Contestants React to the Season 27 Finale
-#### April 01, 2023
+#### April 03, 2023

 ## Introduction
-After a season full of drama, tears, and heartbreak, Zach Shallcross finally made his decision on the season finale of "The Bachelor."
-In a shocking turn of events, he chose Kaity Biggar over fan-favorite Ariel Frenkel and Gabi Elnicki.
-The decision left fans and contestants alike with mixed emotions.
+After a dramatic season of The Bachelor, Zach Shallcross has finally made his choice.
+In the finale episode, he chose Kaity Biggar over Gabi Elnicki, leaving fans and contestants with mixed emotions.
+While some are happy for the couple, others are disappointed with Zach's decision.
+Let's take a look at what people are saying.

 ## The Sides
-Some fans were thrilled with Zach's decision, believing that he and Kaity were a perfect match.
-Others were disappointed, feeling that Ariel or Gabi would have been a better choice.
-Some even criticized Zach for leading Ariel on and then breaking her heart.

-On the other hand, many fans and contestants praised Zach for his honesty and vulnerability throughout the season.
-They appreciated his willingness to open up about his struggles with addiction and mental health, and his commitment to finding a partner who would support him through it all.
+Fans are divided over Zach's choice, with some expressing their disappointment on social media.
+However, others are happy for the couple and wish them all the best.
+Meanwhile, former Bachelor contestants Dean, Jared, and Caelynn discuss their lack of hope for Bachelor couples these days on Help!
+We Suck at Being Newlyweds.
+On the other hand, J&J on U Up? discuss whether bachelor and bachelorette parties are on their way out.

 ## What People Are Saying
-- "I can't believe Zach picked Kaity!
-I thought for sure he was going to choose Ariel." - The Betchelor
-- "I was really impressed with how Zach handled the Fantasy Suites.
-He was honest with all three women about his feelings and intentions." - Off The Vine with Kaitlyn Bristowe
-- "I think Zach made the right choice.
-Kaity seems like a great match for him, and I hope they have a long and happy future together." - Reality Steve Podcast
+- "Zach the Snack chose the girl he didn't get to nail in The Bachelor finale." - Drew and Mike Show
-- "I was really disappointed with how Zach treated Ariel.
-He led her on and then dumped her on national TV.
-That's just not cool." - Love to See It with Emma and Claire
+- "Gabi Elnicki and Ariel Frenkel criticize Zach and 'The Bachelor' as a whole." - Love to See It with Emma and Claire
-- "I loved watching Zach's journey this season.
-He was so open and vulnerable, and I think he's going to make a great partner for Kaity." - Bachelor Happy Hour

-Despite the mixed reactions, one thing is clear: Zach's season of "The Bachelor" was one for the books.
-From the drama-filled dates to the emotional conversations, it kept fans on the edge of their seats until the very end.
+- "Zach reunites with Bliss and shocks us all but tbh they seem made for each other." - The Betchelor
+- "I went on the bachelorette and had absolutely the best time.
+There’s something to the over 30s bachelorettes I think…" - It's Me, Tinx
+- "Zach and Kaity are sharing how communication has gotten them through the struggles so far, what surprised them watching the season back, and the next steps of their relationship." - Off The Vine with Kaitlyn Bristowe

+It seems that Zach's decision has caused quite a stir among fans and contestants alike.
+While some are happy for the couple, others are disappointed with the outcome.
+Only time will tell if Zach and Kaity's relationship will last beyond the show.

  ---